king-Alex-d-great/CryptoPortfolioManager/readme.md

 <br />
 S - The only responsibility assigned to the repository class is accessing the data in the CSV file <br />
 O, L - The CsvHandler class is an abstract class that contains protected and private methods.
 This means it can be extended but never modified <br />
-I - Every interface is a small and specific in respect to necessity <br />
+I - Every interface is small and specific in respect to necessity <br />
 D - Key dependencies were injected across the project to remove the hassle of a tightly coupled system <br />

 ### Implementation